Ashay Nigam

 New user adoption strategy

-Shifted output from information → prioritized action (chat as primary decision layer)
+Shifted output from information → prioritized action (chat as primary decision layer for new users)

 Across-verticals alignment